Three-dimensional AdS black holes in massive-power-Maxwell theor: Introduction

-One of interesting cases of theories of massive gravity is related to the AdS black hole solutions with the degenerate (spatial) reference metric which is singular and has important applications in guage/gravity duality (see Ref. \cite{BHmassVI}, for more details).
-In this theory of massive gravity, graviton may behave like a lattice and exhibits a Drude peak \cite {BHmassVI}.
-It was indicated that\ this theory of massive gravity is stable and ghost-free\ \cite{GhmassIII}.
+One of the interesting cases of theories of massive gravity is related to the AdS black hole solutions with the degenerate (spatial) reference metric, which is singular and has important applications in gauge/gravity duality (see Ref. \cite{BHmassVI}, for more details).
+In this theory of massive gravity, graviton may behave like a lattice and exhibit a Drude peak \cite {BHmassVI}.
+It was indicated that this theory of massive gravity is stable and ghost-free\ \cite{GhmassIII}.
 Black hole solutions in the context of this massive gravity have been studied in Refs. \cite{VeghBHI,VeghBHII}.
-Study on black holes in this theory has attracted extensive attention recently, ranging from heat engine and Joule-Thomson expansion \cite {Heat,Heat2}, quasinormal modes \cite{quasinormalI,quasinormalII}, van der Waals-like phase transition \cite{MassBHI,MassBHII,Dehghani,Heat,VdW}, reentrant phase transitions and triple points \cite{reeentraint}, phase transition and entropic force \cite{entropyF}, thermodynamics and geometrical thermodynamics \cite{GTI,GTII,GTIII,GTIV,GTV}, correspondence between black hole solutions of conformal and massive theories of gravity \cite{ConformalMassive}.
+Study on black holes in this theory has attracted extensive attention recently, ranging from heat engine and Joule-Thomson expansion \cite {Heat,Heat2}, quasinormal modes \cite{quasinormalI,quasinormalII}, van der Waals-like phase transition \cite{MassBHI,MassBHII,Dehghani,Heat,VdW}, reentrant phase transitions and triple points \cite{reeentraint}, phase transition and entropic force \cite{entropyF}, thermodynamics and geometrical thermodynamics \cite{GTI,GTII,GTIII,GTIV,GTV}, and also the existence correspondence between black hole solutions of conformal and massive theories of gravity \cite{ConformalMassive}.
+In the present work, motivated by the interesting properties of three-dimensional black hole solutions, we study BTZ black holes in this specific massive gravity theory which has a lot of applications in AdS/CMT \cite{CaiMassive,Hendi2017ab}, QCD \cite{Neutron}, quantum information \cite{Ghodrati2019} and studies of black hole information paradox.